Affraes-Organisation/actions-sfdc-example/README.md

 ### Getting a suitable SFDC DX Developer Account

-- Sign up for a SFDC Developer Account at https://developer.salesforce.com/promotions/orgs/dx-signup
+- [Sign up](https://developer.salesforce.com/promotions/orgs/dx-signup) for a SFDC Developer Account
 - Note your username for use later in a GitHub Secret